 A Team of Experts.

-With decades of combined experience, Icon’s doctors provide the highest quality eye exams with a team-oriented approach.
+With decades of combined experience with Denver eye exams, Icon’s doctors provide the highest quality eye exams with a team-oriented approach.

 The Roles of Ophthalmologists and Optometrists in Your Eye Care

 At ICON Eyecare, we have teams of doctors who work together to provide holistic care for your eyes.
 Two kinds of specialists can oversee your care: an ophthalmologist or an optometrist.
 Both are highly-trained professionals capable of performing a variety of services to support your eye health.

 - Ophthalmologist: An ophthalmologist is a medical doctor (MD) or doctor of osteopathic medicine (DO) who has completed extensive training in eye disorders beyond their four years of medical school.

 - Optometrist: An optometrist earns a Doctor of Optometry (OD) degree by attending a four-year postgraduate program.
 These eye care specialists diagnose and treat vision disorders ranging from low vision to refractive errors to dry eye.
 They can prescribe medications as well as corrective eyeglasses and contact lenses.

 The main difference between these two professionals is that an ophthalmologist is trained to perform eye surgery while an optometrist is not.
 Additionally, ophthalmologists often specialize in the treatment of specific, complex medical eye conditions.
 In most cases, an optometrist will oversee your regular eye exams and provide nonsurgical therapies.
 If you need surgery, you’ll be directed to an experienced ophthalmologist.